The Tennis Shoulder: What Happens During the Follow-Through & How to Train It

 When analyzing the shoulder in tennis, it’s important to know some of it's key characteristics during the serve - specifically, the deceleration phase.
 Before we continue, it's worth noting that the serve produces the most stress on the shoulder of any stroke in tennis.
 It has the highest muscle activity and generates the highest internal forces compared to all other strokes.

 But how much stress is actually placed on the glenohumeral joint (main shoulder joint during serving/throwing) during this phase?
 Well, Fleisig (1995) stated that forces acting on the this joint during the acceleration and follow-through phases were as much as 1x a player’s bodyweight.
 Think about that the next time you’re hitting the gym or putting a program together.
-WE CANNOT neglect upper-body strength & power work, especially in muscles that are active during the serve...like the barbell pullover, dumbbell bench press, a variety of shoulder specific work and probably most importantly, PLYOMETRIC EXERCISES of the shoulder complex.
-Sit tight we’ll get to the exercises.
+WE CANNOT neglect upper-body strength & power work, especially in muscles that are active during the serve...like the barbell pullover, dumbbell bench press, a variety of shoulder specific work and probably most importantly, PLYOMETRIC EXERCISES of the shoulder complex (we'll get to the exercises soon).

 What Does this Repetitive High-Speed Serving Do to the Shoulder?

 The repetitive stresses that take their toll on the shoulder are apparent when looking at both strength levels as well as range of motion & flexibility.
-In terms of flexibility, that’s a whole other topic that we’ll save for it’s own blog post down the line.
+I've written about GH ROM in a previous post, to learn more take a look here.

 As for strength aspects of the serve.
 When testing the strength of the shoulder, researchers found, not surprisingly, that there was an increased ratio of internal rotation strength when comparing the dominant vs non-dominant arm.
 So serving increases internal rotation strength.
 That’s something we should be aware of in terms of training as well, especially considering that a recent study found a high correlation between internal rotation isometric strength and serve speed - players who had greater internal rotation strength served faster (Baiget 2016)!
 I outlined the importance of serve speed and how to train it in a previous post - you can check that out here.